ddsdok/hasura-graphql-engine/README.md

 After downloading each file, the script will rename then to a random version, enabling them to be applied as migration for hasura database.

+TIP: Use philippgille/serve docker image, to serve the files for download.